GMOD/Apollo/docs/Quick_start_guide.md

 #### Congratulations

 If everything works, then you can continue to the [build guide](Build.md) for more instructions on packaging the build, and to the [deployment guide](Deploy.md) for information about deploying to a production server.
+Additionally, information about configuration and adding Chado export can be found in the [configuration guide](Configure.md).
+More information about loading additional tracks is available in the [data loading](Data_loading.md) section.